alexmilowski/data-science/activities/intro-to-spark/README.md

 You can try the same experiments later by creating actual clusters of various sizes.
 The only change would be the value for the `--master` option.

+## Problem Solving ##

+The tweet data we prepared is from a conference.
+How can we use Spark to answer the following questions?

+ 1. Who tweeted the most during the conference?
+ 2. What were the top 10 hash tags used?
+ 3. For a particular hour, how many tweets were produced?